iaseth/proxify/README.md

 # Proxify
-[Proxify](https://proxify.netlify.app/) allows you to use netlify as a proxy server.
+[Proxify](https://proxify.netlify.app/) allows you to use Netlify as a Proxy Server.
+Proxify just takes advantage of the fact that Netlify Functions can make fetch requests.
+I mostly use this for crawling blocked websites in my web scraping projects.

 I felt the need for a proxy server when I was working on [`iaseth/top-100-yc-companies`](https://github.com/iaseth/top-100-yc-companies).
 Many of the top websites are blocked in my country for various reasons.